cansuyalcinn/Projects/Personal Projects/Analysis of WhatsApp Messages using NLP/README.md

 # **Code and Resources used**

-The [notebook](https://gitlab.com/cansuyalcin/projects_portfolio/-/blob/master/Personal%20Projects/Marketing%20Analytics/Marketing_Analytics.ipynb "notebook" is available in here.
+The [notebook](https://gitlab.com/cansuyalcin/projects_portfolio/-/blob/master/Personal%20Projects/Analysis%20of%20WhatsApp%20Messages%20using%20NLP/nlp_analysis_on_whatsapp_massages_cr.ipynb)"notebook" is available in here.

 * The data contained time period between 08-10-2019 and 06-02-2021 overall 53895 lines of message data from Whatsapp app.